parinwarishui/bus-eta-prediction/README.md

-# Phuket SmartBus ETA API
+# Phuket Smart Bus ETA API

 This project provides a **FastAPI-based system** that serves real-time **Bus ETA (Estimated Time of Arrival)** data for Phuket SmartBus routes.

 It includes:
 1. A **REST API** serving JSON data for mobile apps or third-party integrations.
 2. A **Web Dashboard** for visualizing bus locations and ETAs.
-3. An **Admin Panel** for manually flagging delays or issues on specific routes.
+3. An **Admin Panel** for manually flagging delays or issues on specific routes, and adding new bus routes / stops.

 The system features an integrated background worker that automatically fetches vehicle positions and recalculates ETAs every 60 seconds.